annotation/text-fabric/docs/Server/Kernel.md

     ??? caution "Shadow objects"
         The way rpyc works in the case of data transmission has a pitfall.
-        When server returns a Python object to the client, it does not return the object itself, but only a shadow object so called *netref* objects.
+        When a service returns a Python object to the client, it does not return the object itself, but only a shadow object so called *netref* objects.
 This strategy is called [boxing](https://rpyc.readthedocs.io/en/latest/docs/theory.html#boxing).